RLewis11769/AirBnB_clone/README.md

 ## Usage

 The console is now ready for use in either interactive or non-interactive mode.
-See below for details.

 ### Interactive Mode

 In interactive mode, the user can have ongoing interaction with the program.
 A prompt will be provided that will remain until the user exits from this mode.
 To learn more about using the console, enter the "help" command.

-To enter interactive mode, enter "./console".
+To enter interactive mode, enter "./console.py".

 ```
 $ ./console.py